dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 When the user clicks the **New** button, the `execute` function passed to the `Command` constructor is executed.
 This creates a new `PersonViewModel` object, sets a handler on that object's `PropertyChanged` event, sets `IsEditing` to `true`, and calls the `RefreshCanExecutes` method defined after the constructor.

 Besides implementing the `ICommand` interface, the `Command` class also defines a method named `ChangeCanExecute`.
 A viewmodel should call `ChangeCanExecute` for an `ICommand` property whenever anything happens that might change the return value of the `CanExecute` method.
 A call to `ChangeCanExecute` causes the `Command` class to fire the `CanExecuteChanged` method.
-The `Button` has attached a handler for that event and responds by calling `CanExecute` again, and then enabling itself based on the return value of that method.
+The <xref:Microsoft.Maui.Controls.Button> has attached a handler for that event and responds by calling `CanExecute` again, and then enabling itself based on the return value of that method.

-When the `execute` method of `NewCommand` calls `RefreshCanExecutes`, the `NewCommand` property gets a call to `ChangeCanExecute`, and the `Button` calls the `canExecute` method, which now returns `false` because the `IsEditing` property is now `true`.
+When the `execute` method of `NewCommand` calls `RefreshCanExecutes`, the `NewCommand` property gets a call to `ChangeCanExecute`, and the <xref:Microsoft.Maui.Controls.Button> calls the `canExecute` method, which now returns `false` because the `IsEditing` property is now `true`.

 The `PropertyChanged` handler for the new `PersonViewModel` object calls the `ChangeCanExecute` method of `SubmitCommand`: